getongxue-123/ProgramLearning/README_NEW.md

 # ProgramLearning
 This is the repository to record the process of learning about program language about Python、IDL、C++.

-it is forked today by getongxue.in other way,it`s me.
+it is forked today by getongxue.in other way,in fact it`s me.